amueller69/Law-School-Notes/Spring-2019/CrimLaw/07-Group_Criminality.md

 ## Accomplice Liability

+* Mens Rea of Accomplice Liability
+  * The problem of mens rea for complicity is complicated by the presence of two levels of mens rea: (1) that required of the accomplice (the helper or encourager) and that required of the principle (the actual perpetrator).
+However, the mens rea of the accomplice is distinct
+  * A true purpose, often called a **specific intent**, is generally required to hold a person liable as an accomplice; that is, he must actually intend his action to further the criminal action or conduct of the principal”
+    * However, most courts agree that this specific intent is only required for the conduct he engages in, whereas the result only requires same mens rea needed to satisfy the substantive offense (i.e. must intend to aid in something reckless, but need not specifically intend to aid in crime of recklessness/negligence)
+    * As shown below, this specific intent requirement has been incorporated into the MPC and adopted in state statutes
 * MPC Approach - requires actor have "the purpose of promoting or facilitating" the commission of the crime
   * (1) A person is guilty of an offense if it is committed by his own conduct or by the conduct of another person for which he is legally accountable, or both.
   * (2) A person is legally accountable for the conduct of another person when: